Last Updated on

 For footwear, arch support is a raised area in the footbed of the shoe which resists your foot arch flattening as your body weight is transferred through your stride.
 It is an important feature to distribute forces evenly in the foot.
-The height and stifness required depends on foot shape and your activity.
+The height and stiffness required depends on your foot shape and your activity.

 Our feet are naturally built with arches that support our body weight while standing and walking.

 Because of how different our feet are built some people may require extra support and cushioning for the arch of the foot to prevent and minimize pain as well as help in the injury recovery process.

 Arch support in shoes is essentially any material and mechanism that is slightly lifted with extra cushioning and support that allows for the even distribution of weight on the surface of the insole.